hyperledger/aries-rfcs/features/0211-route-coordination/README.md

 A protocol to coordinate routing configuration between a routing agent and the recipient.

+## Application Scope

+This protocol is needed when using an edge agent and a mediator agent from different vendors.
+Edge agents and mediator agents from the same vendor may use whatever protocol they wish without sacrificing interoperability.

 ## Motivation

 Use of the forward message in the Routing Protocol requires an exchange of information.
 The Recipient must know which endpoint and routing key(s) to share, and the Router needs to know which keys should be routed via this relationship.